VelocityVMM/Velocity/docs/APISPEC-1.0.md

 # User and group management: `/u` <a name="namespace-u"></a>

 Velocity's concept of users and groups is similar to that of Unix.
-Everything is UUID-based to randomize the user- and group-ids to minimize attack vectors by guessing other users user-ids.
+The user- and group-ids are randomized to minimize attack vectors by guessing other users user-ids.
 Permissions, vm and data pools are always connected to groups due to them being able to be shared across users with a fair amount of granularity.

 ### User

-Each user is identified by its unique UUID, its username and password.
+Each user is identified by its unique `UID`, its username and password.

 Every user automatically gets assigned to a group using the users `username`.
 Note that the `gid` of that group won't always be the same as the `uid`.